Forge Global Holdings Inc. (FRGE) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for FRGE is $3.23, which is $1.15 above the current price.
-The public float for FRGE is 125.16M and currently, short sellers hold a 1.36% ratio of that float.
-The average trading volume of FRGE on June 21, 2023 was 300.08K shares.
+The average price recommended by analysts for Forge Global Holdings Inc. (FRGE) is $3.23, which is $0.97 above the current market price.
+The public float for FRGE is 125.16M and currently, short sellers hold a 1.36% of that float.
+On June 26, 2023, FRGE’s average trading volume was 332.88K shares.

 FRGE’s Market Performance